Reading Time: 5 minutes

-“Syntax” refers to the rules that govern how words combine to form phrases, clauses, and sentences.
+Syntax refers to the rules that govern how words combine to form phrases, clauses, and sentences.
 The term “syntax” comes from Greek, meaning “arrange together.”
-The term is also used to mean the study of the syntactic properties of a language.
+The term is also used to indicate the study of the syntactic properties of a language.
 In computer contexts, the term refers to the proper ordering of symbols and codes so that the computer can understand what instructions are telling it to do.

-• A syntax is a tool used in writing proper grammatical sentences.
+- Syntax is a tool used in writing proper grammatical sentences.

-• Native speakers of a language learn correct syntax without realizing it.
+- Native speakers of a language learn correct syntax without realizing it.

-• The complexity of a writer’s or speaker’s sentences creates a formal or informal level of diction that is presented to its audience.
+- The complexity of a writer’s or speaker’s sentences creates a formal or informal level of diction that is presented to its audience.

 Hearing and Speaking Syntax

-The syntax is one of the major components of grammar.
+The syntax is one of the significant components of grammar.
 It’s the concept that enables people to know how to start a question with a question word (“What is that?”), or that adjectives generally come before the nouns they describe (“green chair”), subjects often come before verbs in non-question sentences (“She jogged”), prepositional phrases start with prepositions (“to the store”), helping verbs come before main verbs (“can go” or “will do”), and so on.

 Syntactic Rules

-English parts of speech often follow ordering patterns in sentences and clauses, such as compound sentences are joined by conjunctions (and, but, or) or that multiple adjectives modifying the same noun follow a particular order according to their class (such as number-size-colour, as in “six small green chairs”).
+English parts of speech often follow ordering patterns in sentences and clauses, such as compound sentences are joined by conjunctions (and, but, or) or multiple adjectives modifying the same noun follow a particular order according to their class (such as number-size-colour, as in “six small green chairs”).
 The rules of how to order words help the language parts make sense.

 Sentences often start with a subject, followed by a predicate (or just a verb in the simplest sentences) and contain an object or a complement (or both), which shows, for example, what’s being acted upon.
-Take the sentence “Beth slowly ran the race in wild, multicoloured flip-flops.”
+Take the sentence, “Beth slowly ran the race in wild, multicoloured flip-flops.”
 The sentence follows a subject-verb-object pattern (“Beth ran the race”).
 Adverbs and adjectives take their places in front of what they’re modifying (“slowly ran”; “wild, multicoloured flip-flops”).
 The object (“the race”) follows the verb “ran”, and the prepositional phrase (“in wild, multicoloured flip-flops”) starts with the preposition “in”.

 Syntax vs. Diction and Formal vs. Informal